xrootd/howto/docs/SummaryMonDashboard/README.md

 ```

 In this setup, the data collection
-frequence is determined by the `xrd.report ... every 60s ...` setting in the xrootd config file.
-If the frequence
+frequency is determined by the `xrd.report ... every 60s ...` setting in the Xrootd config file.
+If the frequency
 is low, you may want to check `collect null values` box when you create your Grafana dashboard (under
 `Graph Style` at the right panel).